Dior vs Chanel: Which Luxury Brand Is Best?

 1. Price range

-Dior and Chanel handbags, of any style, are known to have a high price tag but after some recent price increases, Chanel bags have become more expensive than Dior.
-Chanel prices for their bags range from $2,950 to $10,000, while Dior bag are available for $1,300 and up to $7,000.
+Dior and Chanel handbags of any style are known to have a high price tag, but after some recent price increases, Chanel bags have become much more expensive than Dior.
+Chanel bag prices typically range from $2,950 to $10,000, while Dior bags are available for $3,000 and up to $7,000.

-From what we’ve heard from the sale associates, Chanel now increases their prices twice a year, with some classic bags going up close to 40% in just a matter of two years.
-Similarly, Dior also implements a small price increase to reflect the increase in production costs, but it hasn’t been quite as extreme as Chanel’s.
+From what we’ve heard from the sales associates, Chanel now increases their prices up to twice a year.
+Some classic bags have even increased by close to 40% in just a matter of two years.
+Similarly, Dior implements a small price increase to reflect the increase in production costs, but it hasn’t been quite as extreme as Chanel’s.

 2. Resale Value

 While Dior bags also have a great resale value, it is not quite as high as Chanel’s, and they’re harder to make a profit with.
-We believe that this is for a couple of reasons.
-First of all, Dior bags aren’t quite as sought-after as Chanel bags, they don’t have as many classic bags, they’re easier to acquire from store, and they are also not as expensive to buy.
+We believe that this is for a couple of reasons; Dior bags aren’t quite as sought-after as Chanel bags, they don’t have as many classic, timeless bags, they’re easier to acquire from stores, and they are also not as expensive to buy.

 3. Exclusivity and availability

 There have been some recent changes at Chanel that have made Chanel bags more exclusive and difficult to get hold of.
-For starters, they have recently implemented a new rule which states that you can only buy one bag in a year (although we’re not 100% sure if this applies to SLGs like wallets-on-chains).
+For starters, they have recently implemented a new rule which states that you can only buy one classic bag in a year.

 There are also waiting lists for customers to get their hands on their favorite Chanel bag, in their preferred color and type of leather.
 This means the resale market is a great place to buy a Chanel bag, as there are lots of different styles, leathers, and colors available, with no waiting list and no limit on how many you can buy – perfect!